-The Department of Economics offers a wide variety of courses focusing on economic development, international trade and finance, macroeconomics, game theory, finance, environmental economics, econometrics, industrial organization, labor markets, race and gender, health services, etc. Economics majors have a great deal of leeway to structure their studies based on their interests.
-An economics major is also excellent preparation for a wide variety of possible careers.
+The Department of Economics offers a wide variety of courses, with focuses such as economic development, health and health care, international trade, the environment, macroeconomics, game theory, finance, econometrics, industrial organization, labor markets, and race and gender.
+Economics majors have a great deal of leeway to structure their studies based on their interests.
+An economics major is excellent preparation for a wide variety of possible careers.

 Students who think that they may want to enter a Ph.D. program in economics or a related field are strongly encouraged to speak to faculty members about their coursework, which should include a significant number of courses in the Department of Mathematics.

 Students who are planning a career in business or finance should contact the Office of Career Services no later than the beginning of their Junior year to take advantage of that Office's speaker series, courses, and other resources that can help them understand their options and prepare for a variety of potential jobs.

 To graduate as a course major, a student must:

 1. Have at least eight credits in economics.

 2. Meet the theory, math, and statistics requirements.

 3. In the senior year, pass the comprehensive exam.